-This malspam campaign is disguised as a letter from Billtrust with some invoice attached to it.
-Although, cyber criminals sent this email with a purpose to trick recipients into infecting their computers with malicious software.
-Typically, malware gets installed when recipients execute a malicious file.
-Therefore, it is strongly recommended not to trust such emails and always leave their contents (attachments and/or website links) unopened.
+This malspam campaign is disguised as a message from Billtrust with an invoice attached.
+In fact, cyber criminals send this email to trick recipients into infecting their computers with malicious software.
+Typically, malware is installed when recipients execute a malicious file.
+Therefore, you are strongly advised not to trust these emails - leave the contents (attachments and/or website links) unopened.

-As mentioned in the introduction, cyber criminals disguised this malspam campaign as letter from Billtrust, a legtimate provider of order-to-cash solutions.
-None of the legitimate companies are involved in such campaigns, neither does Billtrust.
-The main goal of cyber criminals behind this email is to deceive recipients into believing that they have received some invoice and opening the attached malicious MS Excel (.xls) document.
-This document cannot install malware without allowing it to disable Protected View mode (enable macros commands).
-It is unknown what malicious software this document is designed to install, however, it is very likely that enabling macros commands in it results in installation of some ransomware, Trojan, cryptocurrency miner or other malware.
-In most cases recipients who execute malicious files received via email install malicious software that is designed to encrypt files, steal sensitive information, give cyber criminals a permission to control the computer remotely or mine cryptocurrency.
-In other words, victims of such malware attacks tend to become victims of identity theft, suffer monetary, data loss, lose access to personal accounts, experience issues related to browsing safety, online privacy and/or other serious issues.
-Therefore, this email should be ignored/the malicious file attached to it should be left unopened.
-The same applies to any other malspam campaign.
+As mentioned, cyber criminals disguise this malspam campaign as a message from Billtrust, a legitimate provider of order-to-cash solutions.
+No legitimate companies are involved in these campaigns, and this includes Billtrust.
+The main goal of cyber criminals behind this email is to deceive recipients into believing that they have received an invoice and to open the attached malicious MS Excel (.xls) document.
+Note that this document cannot install malware without disabling Protected View mode (and thereby enabling macros commands).
+It is unknown which malicious software this document installs, however, it is very likely that enabling macros commands will lead to installation of ransomware, Trojans, cryptocurrency miners or other malware.
+In most cases, recipients who execute malicious files received via email end up installing malicious software that encrypts files, steals sensitive information, and gives cyber criminals permission to control the computer remotely or mine cryptocurrency.
+Therefore, victims of these malware attacks often become victims of identity theft, suffer monetary, data loss, lose access to personal accounts, experience issues relating to browsing safety, online privacy and other serious issues.
+Therefore, ignore this email and do not open the malicious file attached to it.
+The same applies to all other malspam campaigns.

 |Name||possible malware infections|

 |Hoax||This email is disguised as message from Billtrust.|